treashblessing/base-mini-app-/README.md

 chain_id = 8453  # Base Mainnet

 # 2. Create the raw transactiondddd
-# Note: You'll need to know the current 'nonce' for your account. dggss
+# Note: You'll need to know the current 'nonce' for your account. dggssdd
 # In a true data-less setup, you'd track this manually.d
 tx = {
     'nonce': 5,